 A family may have a spouse or cohead, but not both [HUD-50058 IB, p.
 13].
 Spouse means the marriage partner of the head of household.
 A marriage partner includes the partner in a "common law" marriage as defined in state law.
-The term "spouse" does not apply to friends, roommates, or significant others who are not marriage partners.
+The term "spouse" does not apply to friends or any person that shares the unit and they are not in a sentimental relationship.
 A minor who is emancipated under state law may be designated as a spouse if is married to the head of household.